Coloring ideas for Grasshopper

 Want to make it fun?
 Try designing a superhero grasshopper with a cape, or create one hopping over a rainbow or dancing in the garden!

-On the back of the page, why not try writing some fun facts about the grasshopper, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the grasshopper, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Grasshopper?